shinesolutions/packer-aem/README.md

 The AMIs produced by Packer AEM will then be used by [AEM AWS Stack Builder](https://github.com/shinesolutions/aem-aws-stack-builder) to create an AEM environment on [AWS](https://aws.amazon.com/).

-Packer AEM is part of [AEM OpenCloud](https://aemopencloud.io) platform.
+Learn more about Packer AEM:

 * [Installation](https://github.com/shinesolutions/packer-aem#installation)
 * [Usage](https://github.com/shinesolutions/packer-aem#usage)